emilybernard1/santas-helper/README.md

 ## User Stories
 As a user I want the ability to...
   - sign in  or register
-  - make a wishlist for each your loved ones
+  - make a wishlist for each of your loved ones
   - add profile pictures for each loved one
-  - see your wishlist
+  - see one wishlist
   - see all wishlists
   - add wishlists
   - delete wishlists